Last updated on : 11 Jul, 2025

 This species is commonly found in tropical and subtropical regions and can also cause oral myiasis.
 It typically infests decaying tissues and can lead to severe complications if not treated promptly.

-This type of infestation occurs when larvae infest already necrotic or infected tissue, often exacerbating existing health issues.
-It is crucial to address the underlying conditions to prevent this type of infestation.
+Secondary myiasis occurs when larvae infest necrotic or infected tissue, often exacerbating health issues.
+Addressing the underlying conditions is crucial to preventing this type of infestation.

-Recognising mouth larva or oral myiasis at an early stage is vital for timely treatment.
-Oral myiasis is a condition where fly larvae infest the human mouth.
+Recognising mouth larva or oral myiasis early is vital for timely treatment.
 Here are some early indicators to watch out for:

-Spotting these signs early on can pave the way for immediate medical attention, reducing the risk of complications associated with untreated oral myiasis.
+Spotting these signs early on can help one seek immediate medical attention, reducing the risk of complications associated with untreated oral myiasis.
 Early detection can also make mouth larva treatment organically possible under expert guidance.

 Mouth larva symptoms can manifest in various ways and their severity can fluctuate.
 The most common symptoms include: